hashicorp/terraform-provider-aws/website/docs/r/budget.html.markdown

 The following arguments are supported:

+* `account_id` - (Optional) The ID of the target account for budget.
+Will use current user's account_id by default if omitted.
 * `name` - (Optional) The name of a budget.
 Unique within accounts.
 * `name_prefix` - (Optional) The prefix of the name of a budget.
 Unique within accounts.
 * `budget_type` - (Required) Whether this budget tracks monetary cost or usage.